CARNE y ARENA (Virtually Present, Physically Invisible)

 Eye Filmmuseum in Amsterdam and the Fenix warehouse in Rotterdam bring Alejandro González Iñárritu’s ground-breaking virtual reality installation CARNE y ARENA (Virtually Present, Physically Invisible), which explores the human condition of refugees and immigrants, to the Netherlands.

-The installation will run in Amsterdam this summer (15 June to 27 August), as the second work to feature in Eye’s Xtended series, which focuses on debate-sparking virtual reality projects by filmmakers and artists.
-In October it will move to the Fenix warehouse in Rotterdam.
-There the installation will be open to visitors until and including the 2019 edition of the International Film Festival Rotterdam (October until 3 February 2019).
-The Fenix warehouse programs CARNE y ARENA with an eye on the future destination of the Fenix warehouse, a space where immigrants are given a face.
+The installation will run in Amsterdam this summer (15 June to 26 August), as the second work to feature in Eye’s Xtended series, which focuses on debate-sparking virtual reality projects by filmmakers and artists.

 Based on true accounts by Central American and Mexican migrants, CARNE y ARENA, is a six and a half minute solo experience that allows individuals to walk in a vast space and thoroughly live a fragment of the refugees’ personal journeys.
 It employs the highest virtual technology to create a large, multi-narrative light space with human characters.